 About the author

-I build tools for languages, with a particular emphasis on the many languages that are usually excluded from today’s knowledge and technology resources.
+I build tools for languages (see LinkedIn and Zotero), with a particular emphasis on the many languages that are usually excluded from today’s knowledge and technology resources.
 I was raised in the rural American state of Vermont, originally thinking I’d follow my mother and grandfather into mathematics.
 Visiting India as a teenager, though, I witnessed deprivation on a scale I had never imagined.
 I made poverty the focus of my studies, first for a BA at Columbia in New York, and then 9 years for a PhD at Yale.
 My anthropology research examined why people stay poor despite decades of well-intended development programs (here’s the abstract and here’s the text).
 Having spent summers milking cows in the countryside, I was attracted to do my field research in the remote highlands of southern Tanzania, where…

 … I needed to speak Swahili if I was going to speak at all.
 To learn Swahili, I needed a dictionary – or “kamusi”, as it is called in Swahili.
 The best available was antiquated and difficult to use.
 Why not divide the alphabet into chunks and use this new thing called “the internet” to get a bunch of people to write a new dictionary together, I thought?
 This was 1994 – screens were green, disks were floppy, and modems trickled signal over telephone lines.
 I found the roughly 30 people in the world who both spoke Swahili and had email, and the Kamusi Project was born.